 With this mechanism, users can directly detect the most relevant parameters with only one CFD computation and subsequently use a reduced parameter set within the optimization loop.
 Alternatively, this gradient information can be directly used by the optimization algorithm to speed up the search for an optimum.

 So far, CAESES® supports adjoint CFD results from STAR-CCM+ and OpenFOAM.
 Let us know if you want to connect another simulation package that provides adjoint CFD.
-The general mechanism is there, and we are open to connect other packages in the future.
+We are open to connect other packages in the future.

-More details can be found in the article Direct Coupling of Parametric CAD and Adjoint CFD which explains the basic concept of it.
-An example for a fully-automated shape optimization is given in Automated Optimization using Adjoint Flow Solvers.
+More details can be found in the article Direct Coupling of Parametric CAD and Adjoint CFD, which explains the basic concept of it.
+An example for an automated shape optimization is given in Automated Optimization using Adjoint Flow Solvers.